msveshnikov/ai-coach/docs/competitor_analysis.md

-Here's a competitive analysis for the Training Management System in markdown format:
+Here's a competitive analysis for the Coach AI in markdown format:

 # Competitive Analysis